 Training for each OCQ(V) consists of a series of online courses that can be taken in more than one session.
 You must, however, complete the courses in sequence and a record is maintained by Improve International, showing your progress.

-Each OCQ(V) has reflective exercises throughout the modules and is completed with a final online examination.
-You have the opportunity to re-take the examination if you are initially unsuccessful.
+Each OCQ(V) has reflective exercises throughout and is completed with a final online examination.
+You have the opportunity to retake the examination if you are initially unsuccessful.
 Among the advantages of the new system are that delays in the availability of training courses can be avoided as all training is available on-demand.
 You can also minimise time spent away from the workplace, sometimes at distant locations, as you can take the courses either out-of-hours or during the working day.
-The OCQ(V) - TT Tuberculin Testing, also requires assessment of practical skills.
+The OCQ(V) - TT (Tuberculin Testing), also requires assessment of practical skills.

-All qualifications are accredited by the European School of Veterinary Postgraduate Studies (ESVPS) and validated by Harper Adams University HAU.
+All qualifications are accredited by the European School of Veterinary Postgraduate Studies (ESVPS) and validated by Harper Adams University (HAU).
 On registration, you can elect to gain university credits on achieving the selected OCQ(V)s.
-There is a small additional fee for this and each OCQ(V) carries five credits at Level 5 within the QAA Framework, which can also be upgraded to Level 7.
+There is a small additional fee for this and each OCQ(V) carries 5 credits at Level 5 within the QAA Framework, which can also be upgraded to Level 7.